CSPS-EFPC-IT/SysAdmins-ARMTemplates/Network Security Group/README.md

     <li>As mencionned above, use the NSGDeploy.json file (ARM template) in the current folder.</li>
     <li>Pass in the following parameters:
         <ul>
             <li>projectName - The name of the project/solution.
-This string will be used to name the virtual network.
+This string will be used to name the network security
+                group.
             </li>
-            <li>environmentName - The environment of the virtual network.
-This string will be used to name the virtual
+            <li>environmentName - The environment of the network security group's virtual network.
+This string will be
-                network.</li>
-            <li>addressPrefix - The adress prefix of the virtual network's address space.
-(IE: 10.10.10.0)</li>
-            <li>subnetMask - The subnet mask of the virstual network.
-Format: /# (IE: /24)</li>
+                used to name network security group.</li>
             <li>zoneName - The NSG's zone (capitalized acronym) according to ITSG22.</li>
             <li>subZoneName - Optional: Sub-zone in case one zone needs to be seperated.
 This should be a small string
                 or a capitalized acronym with no spaces.
 For instance, if you need to have a application gateway in a